-- be fully compliant with the curriculum requirements laid down by the Bishops' Conference and any additional requirements of the diocesan bishop. - have responded fully to the areas for improvement from the previous Catholic school inspection or the equivalent predecessor inspection. - 2 Each of the following key judgements must be good or outstanding/excellent: - The Catholic life and mission of the school. - Religious education. - Collective worship.
+- be fully compliant10 with the general norms11 for religious education laid down by the Bishops' Conference and any additional requirements12 of the diocesan bishop. - have responded fully to the areas for improvement from the previous Catholic school inspection or the equivalent predecessor inspection.13 - 2 Each of the following key judgements must be good or outstanding/excellent: - The Catholic life and mission of the school. - Religious education. - Collective worship.

-AND the school must have responded fully to the areas for improvement from the previous Catholic school inspection or the equivalent predecessor inspection.
+AND the school must have responded fully to the areas for improvement from the previous Catholic school inspection or the equivalent predecessor inspection.8